We updated this popular post from 2016 with up to date information.

 Start with the end state goal and then figure out how to get there.

 How Does Tribute Media Price Websites?

 We plan about 1/3 of our time just in strategy.
-We have an art director, a content strategist and a marketing manager involved that are all specialized in their areas of responsibility.
-We have a project manager that is focused on making sure that everything fits together.
+We have an art director, a content strategist, and a marketing manager involved that are all specialized in their areas of responsibility.
+We have a project manager who is focused on making sure that everything fits together.

 Many times we spend more budget in strategy than the low-cost providers in building the entire website.

 Hopefully you can already see why it might cost a little more than a solo operator to do business with Tribute Media.
 But, if you want the results of a professional team that a solo operator can't provide, it's worth the extra money.
 If you don't need those results (which is a totally valid response for many) then there is no need to pay the extra.